Skreamzz/Ishwikiclone/Installing-PHP-with-a-TLS-certificate-and-a-php-filemanager.md

 In this tutorial we will also cover how to create your own root certificate authority on iSH and how you get it to your PC wirelessly without using extra tools.

-We'll do following things in this tutorial
+We'll do the following things in this tutorial:

 1. Create a TLS certificate with root CA (You can skip this if you already have a PEM file with Certificate and key)
 2. Install php modules that we'll later on use for a php filemanager called "Tiny File Manager" (You can skip the installation of those modules if you want to run something else on it)